From Companion to Career: Music is the Inspiration in Christine Noel’s Life

 Her youthful passion for music started to crystalize when she was in high school.
 At the time she sang at Carol Zabinski’s church choir in Woonsocket; Zabinkski became Noel’s mentor throughout the beginning of her career.
 “It was her influence that led me to see that I not only wanted music to be a part of my profession, I wanted to bring music to children and young people through teaching,” she notes.

-During her undergrad years Noel had a life changing experience, a year studying in Hungary made possible by the Shinn Study Abroad Fund.
+During her undergrad years, Noel had a life-changing experience – she spent a year studying in Hungary, which was made possible by the Shinn Study Abroad Fund.
 “I was a junior in college and I had never been outside of the United States,” she recalls.
-“In Hungary, I was in an international school with students from Greece, Colombia, Italy, France, the UK, Australia, different countries in Asia and I came to understand their stories and lives.”
+“In Hungary, I was in an international school with students from Greece, Colombia, Italy, France, the UK, Australia and different countries in Asia.
+I came to understand their stories and lives.”

 That experience gave her the confidence she needed and also inspired her to go abroad again, enrolling in a summer program in Florence, Italy.
-She fell in love with the country and language, and continued returning until, she says, “Parlavo correntemente l’italiano.” (“I was fluent in Italian.”)
+She fell in love with the country and language and returned many times until, she says, “Parlavo correntemente l’italiano” (“I was fluent in Italian”).

-The incredible experiences abroad and the years as an undergraduate student motivated Noel to continue her education, pursuing both master’s and doctorate degrees, and to start her own organization.
-In 2005, she began the master’s program in conducting at Boston University.
+The incredible experiences abroad and her years as an undergraduate student at RIC motivated Noel to continue her education, pursuing both master’s and doctorate degrees and to start her own organization.
+In 2005 she began her master’s program in conducting at Boston University (BU).
 A year later, she applied and auditioned for the doctoral program in conducting also at BU, which she concluded in 2011.

 Along with her friend Joyce Wolfe, in 2003 she co-founded the RI Children’s Chorus, now entering its 20th season.
 “I love mentoring and teaching young people and I view my work as so much more than just teaching them how to sing or how to be good musicians,” she explains.
 “I am very passionate about music education.
 When I was in Italy I was working with adults, so when I came back I knew that I wanted to work with children again.”